You can survive on a teacher’s salary…it’s all about strategy.

 Housing prices continue to rise which means homes are becoming less affordable for those on a teacher’s salary.

-But you can own a home while surviving on a teacher’s salary.
+But you can own a home on a teacher’s salary.

 Work in a School District with Higher Pay.